AI Visibility Audit

 Where GoGuardian appears and where it doesn't — across personas, buying jobs, and platforms.

-[TL;DR] GoGuardian is visible in 65% of buyer queries and wins 8% of those.
-Converting visibility to wins is the primary challenge (57% conversion gap — GoGuardian appears but doesn’t win).
-High-intent queries run higher at 72%.
+[TL;DR] GoGuardian is visible in 68% of buyer queries and wins 20% of those.
+Converting visibility to wins is the primary challenge (48% conversion gap — GoGuardian appears but doesn’t win).

 Platform Visibility